Daten0/Crowd_Detection/README.md

 # Crowd_Detection
-Final projects using YOLO, and O-openCV
+This project using YOLO, and O-openCV

 ## Overview